jonathanstowe/Lumberjack-Application/README.md

 ## Installation

-Assuming you have a working installation of Rakudo Perl 6 with "zef" then you can simply do:
+Assuming you have a working installation of Rakudo with "zef" then you can simply do:

 	zef install Lumberjack::Application